Ben-M/simple_scaffold/README.md

 #simple_scaffold
 ## What is this?
-A rails template which sets some beginner friendly defaults and adds a generator for creating scaffolds that are easier to understand.
+A rails template a scaffold controller that is easier to understand and which sets some beginner friendly defaults.
 ## Why?
 Many tutorials aimed at beginners (for example the [Rails Girls App tutorial](http://guides.railsgirls.com/app/)) rely on Rails scaffolds.
-With recent releases of Rails the scaffolds have become better for experienced developers but less accessible to beginners; files unncessary for entry level tutorials are generated and the code in the controllers can be confusing.
+With recent releases of Rails the scaffolds have become better for experienced developers but less accessible to beginners; files unnecessary for entry level tutorials are generated and the code in the controllers can be confusing.

 The simple scaffold template generates scaffolds which are easier for beginners to understand.

 ## How do I use it?
-Create a Rails 4 app as you usually would, but add `-m` to tell Rails to download and use the simple_scaffold template:
+Create a Rails app as you usually would, but add `-m` to tell Rails to download and use the simple_scaffold template:

 `rails new myapp -m https://raw.github.com/Ben-M/simplescaffold/master/simplescaffold.rb`

-When generating a scaffold use the simple_scaffold generator.
-Use it the same way you'd use the scaffold generator, but replace `scaffold` with `simple_scaffold`:
+Generate a scaffold the way you usually would:

 `rails generate simple_scaffold idea name:string description:text picture:string`

-*Note: Right now simple_scaffold only works for Rails 4.*

 ## What is different?
 ### Settings
-Generators will no longer generate:
+Generators will no longer create:

 - Tests
 - Helpers
 - Javascript/CoffeeScript files
 - JBuilder files

-*Note: you can turn generation of these files back on by editing the config.generators lines in application.rb*
+*Note: You can turn generation of these files back on by editing the config.generators lines in application.rb*

 ### Controller
  - Records are loaded inline in the controller instead of using a `before_action`.
  - Controllers no longer include`respond_to` blocks.
  - Controller actions now explicitly call `render`.

+*Note: If you'd like to revert to the default scaffold generator remove the file lib/templates/rails/scaffold_controller/controller.rb*

 ## How can I help?
 If you are helping beginners learn Rails then try using simple_scaffold and let us know how it goes.
 Feel free to add an issue with any suggestions.